cjuigne/cjuigne/index.md

 ## Education
 #### *2020 - 2023* : PhD in bioinformatics
-**"Integration and analysis of heterogeneous biological data through multilayer graph exploitation to gain deeper insights into feed efficiency variations in growing pigs** at INRAE UMR PEGASE (Physiology, Environment and Genetics for Animals and Breeding Systems) and IRISA in Team Dyliss (DYnamics, Logics and Inference for biological Systems and Sequences)
+**"Integration and analysis of heterogeneous biological data through multilayer graph exploitation to gain deeper insights into feed efficiency variations in growing pigs** at INRAE UMR PEGASE (Physiology, Environment and Genetics for Animals and Breeding Systems) and IRISA in Team Dyliss (DYnamics, Logics and Inference for biological Systems and Sequences), supervised by **Florence Gondret** and **[Emmanuelle Becker](https://www-dyliss.irisa.fr/team-members/emmanuelle-becker/)**.

+My research subject concerns the integration and analysis of heterogeneous biological data modelled with multiplex graphs applied to understand and predict variations in feeding efficiency.
+The objective is to **identify networks of molecules to explain an animal phenotype**, by considering different levels of organization of the living, using statistics and then by analyzing multilayer graphs.
+This second approach has the advantage of adopting a **holistic view on biological organization** by integrating different omic levels.
+This allows to get closer to reality by considering things as a whole and linked together.

+In this case of application, understanding the valorization of food resources by the animal will lead to a saving of resources and a reduction of discharges and effluents into the environment.

 #### *2016 – 2019* : Advanced National College of Applied Science and Technology ([Enssat Lannion](http://www.enssat.fr/))
 **Diplôme d'ingénieur in Computer Science**, Machine Learning, Graph Theory, Software development, Web development, Object Oriented development, Probabilities and Statistics, Project Management